alonsod86/sicarius-monitor/README.md

 	</monitors>
 </config>
 ```
-As you can see, just define the type of monitor you want to use and specify its parameters
+As you can see, just define the type of monitor you want to use and specify its parameters.
+Right now there are only two types of watchers

 1. HTTPGetMonitor -> Performs a GET/ request under the specified path
 2. ProcessMonitor -> Performs a ps -e command under UNIX/MacOS systems, looking for the given process

-Then define the actions to execute when the process is not found
+Then define the actions to execute when the process is not found.
+Right now there are only two types of actions

 1. LoggerAction -> Prints the trace specified in params
 2. ShellExecutorAction -> Executes the given command, printing the response